-6 Factors to Consider Before Going Global
+6 Factors to Consider Before Expanding Your Business Internationally

 For independent professionals, building an international clientele is a great way to expand your business and broaden your expertise.
 However, there are several basic things to consider before beginning work with an international client that will help prevent minor glitches from turning into major problems.